 -Hydrochlorothiazide 30 to 50 mg-Methyldopa 500 mg orally once a day

 -This drug is not indicated for initial therapy.
 Dosage must be individualized, as determined by titration of the individual components.

 -Initiate dose increases in the evening to minimize sedation.

 -Tolerance to methyldopa may occur, usually between the second and third month of therapy.
 Additional separate doses of methyldopa or replacement of this drug with the individual components may be required.

 -If this drug is given with antihypertensives other than thiazides, the initial dose of methyldopa should be limited to 500 mg a day in divided doses.

 What other drugs will affect hydrochlorothiazide and methyldopa?

-Taking this medicine with other drugs that make you dizzy or lower your blood pressure can worsen these effects.
+Taking hydrochlorothiazide and methyldopa with other drugs that make you dizzy or lower your blood pressure can worsen these effects.
 Ask your doctor before taking a sleeping pill, opioid pain medicine, a muscle relaxer, or medicine for anxiety, depression, or seizures.